tegbetobi/RAG_Chatbot/README.md

 # Medical RAG Chatbot

 An AI-powered medical chatbot built using Retrieval-Augmented Generation (RAG) that provides accurate, context-aware answers from medical documents.
-The system is designed with a production-ready architecture, integrating vector search, LLM reasoning, and a fully automated CI/CD pipeline.
+The system is designed with a production-ready architecture, integrating vector search, LLM reasoning

-This project demonstrates how to build and deploy a secure, scalable AI application, combining LLMs with efficient retrieval systems and DevOps best practices.
+This project demonstrates how to build and deploy a secure, scalable AI application, combining LLMs with efficient retrieval systems

 ---